 - Note any problems with the boat or equipment that occurred and inform the responsible department within 24-hours.

 3.91 Routine Records

 The BU Diving Safety Officer or a designee (i.e. departments owning boats, individual owners of boats, etc.) shall keep a file of usage for all boats, including a log of scheduled and unscheduled maintenance for each boat, boat trailer and outboard engine.
 Reports that summarize boat operations will be submitted to the BU Diving Safety Office annually by December 31st.

 3.92 Accident Reporting

 All accidents and incidents involving boats must be reported to the BU Diving Safety Officer and the BU Office of Risk Management.
-The BU Diving Safety Officer will report the accident to the SDSBSC for review and The Small Boat Safety Committee shall investigate and document the accident and related personal injury and/or property damage and prepare a report for the Vice President-Research.
+The BU Diving Safety Officer will report the accident to the SDSBSC for review and the Committee shall investigate and document the accident and related personal injury and/or property damage and prepare a report for the Associate Vice President for Research Compliance.

 Incidents are defined as events that result in minor injures (cuts and scrapes) or “cosmetic” damage to vehicles or vessels (dents and scratches that don’t effect the operation of the vehicle or vessel.)
 Incidents also include near misses, such as when a situation occurred that could have led to an accident, which should be reported as well.